BRACKET RACER’S HANDBOOK & BRACKET RACING GUIDE

 - STREET LEGAL TRACK CHAMPIONSHIPS

 A multitude of eliminators will be offered for Firebird Track Titles this season.
-The classes include: the FACTORY MUSCLE Series – open to any 2004 and newer domestic car; United Dairymen HIGH SCHOOL, Economy Transmission ALUMNI & Carl’s Cycle Sales STREET BIKE; Moffitt & Bratton OUTLAW STREET (open to any muffled street machine on street tires, handicapped with dial-in’s off the full tree); Rich’s Auto Care & Dyno SUPER SHIFTER (stick shift vehicles) and Wayne’s Transmissions STREET TRUCK (open to any muffled street truck on street tires, handicapped with dial-in’s off the full tree).
-The Street Legal classes will kick off the season on April 23-24 and wrap up the season on Sept.
-11.
+The classes include: the Garry’s Automotive FACTORY MUSCLE Series – open to any 2004 and newer domestic car; Idaho Army Nat’l Guard HIGH SCHOOL, Economy Transmission ALUMNI & Carl’s Cycle Sales STREET BIKE; Moffitt & Bratton OUTLAW STREET (open to any muffled street machine on street tires, handicapped with dial-in’s off the full tree); Modern Driveline SUPER SHIFTER presented by Rich’s Auto Care (stick shift vehicles) and Wayne’s Transmissions STREET TRUCK (open to any muffled street truck on street tires, handicapped with dial-in’s off the full tree).
+The Street Legal classes will kick off the season on mid-April and wrap up the season in September.

-New for 2016, Factory Muscle is a handicapped bracket, randomly paired for first round; for domestic cars 2004 & newer.
+Starting April 22-23, and continuing on April 29, July 8, July 22, Sept.
+9 and 23, the track points championship will be contested for all Garry’s Automotive Factory Muscle racers.
+This class is a handicapped bracket, randomly paired for first round; for Detroit-inspired domestic cars 2004 & newer.

 - STREET LEGAL 100+ MPH CLUB DECALS